adyoussef/adyoussef.github.io/content/_index.md

           date_start: '2020-01-01'
           date_end: ''
           description: |2-
-              Responsibilities include (every listed task resulted in publication(s) and presentations at conferences):
+              Responsibilities include (listed task resulted in publication(s) and talks at conferences):

               * Developed ML-based particle collision simulations using Generative Models (VAE, Normalizing Flows), Bayesian NN, and Sequence models, resulting in a new class of Hadronization models
               * Utilized LLM (OPT, GPT3, T5) for unsupervised text style transfer, resulting in a novel text style transfer method